-Employers should have in place clear guidance and protocols for keeping in contacting with pupils and parents whilst schools are closed, including vulnerable children/young people and their families.
+Employers should have in place clear guidance and protocols for keeping in contacting with pupils and parents during periods of local lockdown or self-isolation, including vulnerable children/young people and their families.

 ASCL advises that schools and colleges adopt the following as part of their procedure: